 What is the gin industry like in New Zealand at the moment?

-However in the last 4 to 5 years the local craft distilling industry has leapt ahead and there are now at least 30 different gin producers with (at last count) >80 different gins commercially available at some scale or another in New Zealand.
+Anthony: In the last 4 to 5 years the local craft distilling industry has leapt forward and there are now at least 30 different gin producers with (at last count) >80 different gins commercially available at some scale or another in New Zealand.
 Most of us have established ourselves to a large extent independently but in the last 12 months or so we have started to realise that we are becoming an “industry” and looking to work together more and form industry groups both amongst gin producers in particular and independent distillers of all kinds too.

 Do New Zealand gins have a distinct style?

 Anthony: NZ gins really cover the whole range from traditional London Dry style gins through to botanical-forward contemporary styles and now to the latest trends in fruit infusions and pink gins etc. However most of the local distillers try to put an NZ spin on our gins.
 In Curiosity Gin we like to use local botanicals like Manuka (famous for Manuka Honey) and Kawakawa or Horopito (traditional native culinary herbs) to provide unique spins on the international styles.